soixantecircuits/nd/docs/TutoNeodymium.md

 * [eslint](http://eslint.org/): the linter which you can use to point out probable mistakes in your code.

 To understand this tutorial, you need to be familiar with Node.js and its tools (at the very least, `npm`), and with Vue.js (read at least the official tutorial).
-Being familiar with Webpack and electron and the other tools is a plus, but not necessary.
+Being familiar with Webpack and electron and the other tools is a plus, but isn't necessary.

 The aim of nd is to simplify making a Webpack application: in theory, all you have to do is provide nd with a few custom attributes (project name, description), and let it take care of the boilerplate code for you.